 Lamb Loin, Venere Risotto, Roasted Beets, Bartlett Pears, Lamb Jus

 Chef’s Assorted Cheeses

-Cannonau is known elsewhere as Grenache, a thin-skinned red variety.
-Over 700 years ago the Spanish brought Grenache to Sardinia and over time the grape has changed and now it’s known as Cannonau.
+Cannonau, or Grenache as it is known elsewhere, is a thin-skinned red variety.
+Over 700 years ago the Spanish brought Grenache to Sardinia and over time it has changed.
+It is now Cannonau.
 This wine gives bright red fruit, floral (violet) notes, graphite/minerality, earth, umami/mushroom, and balsamic notes.
 No joke, my tasting notes on the palate says: HOLY SHIT.
-This wine inspires me.
-For $17.99 you are transported to the Mediterranean.
+In short, this wine inspires me.
+Transport yourself to the Mediterranean for $17.99.
 To Sardinia.
 Italian wines tend to do this……they take you there.
 Whether it’s through the nose or the taste, or how the wine plays with the food, or how it brings back memories of perhaps a trip you took to Italy.
 It is quite a special thing and this wine reminds me why I LOVE Italian wines.
 There is just something about them.

 This guy is 50% Cannonau and 50% Cabernet Sauvignon.
 You can actually smell/taste the structure and backbone that Cab Sauv lends.

 The grapes for this wine originate in the Villamarina vineyard of the estate.
-After harvest and fermentation, the wine is matured in small French oak casks for 18 months before transfer to larger oak barrels for a further year.
-After bottling, it is aged an additional 18 months.
-A beautiful, well-balance wine.
+The wine matures in small French oak casks, after harvest and fermentation, for 18 months before transferring to larger oak barrels for a further year, then aged an additional 18 months after bottling.
+Therefore, a beautiful, well-balanced wine.
 Really nice.